 Disclaimer: None of the recommended places have sponsored us.
 We recommend them because we had a unique and pleasant experiences there 🙂

-In case, you have an additional day at hand, do visit Bua Tong Sticky Waterfalls.
+From Chiang Dao, you may further head up north to Chiang Rai or in case, you have an additional day at hand, do visit Bua Tong Sticky Waterfalls.
 Mid-way from Chiang Mai to Chiang Dao, around 1.5 hour scooter drive from Chiang Mai, these waterfalls are amazing and unique as you can walk down and climb up the waterfall.

 It was an awesome experience for us in this far North town.
 One day was not enough and we will certainly head back to Chiang Dao some time again.
 Please write to us in case you need any additional details or comment below if our blog helped you plan your trip better.